MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-write-queries.md

 1. Select the value to extract.

-1. Select the lightbulb icon or use the *Ctrl + .* keyboard shortcut to open the quick fix options.
+1. Select the lightbulb icon or press *Ctrl + .* to open the quick fix options.

 1. Select **Extract value**.